Introduction

 Final Thoughts

-The main takeaway is that if you’re using iMessage or SMS, a text message may still say ‘Delivered’ if blocked.
-However, this doesn’t guarantee that the recipient has blocked you, as other factors could be at play.
-If you suspect you’ve been blocked, remember to respect the person’s privacy and boundaries.
-Being blocked can be a challenging experience, but it’s essential to move on and focus on healthy communication with others.
+If you think you’ve been blocked, it’s important to respect the other person’s privacy and boundaries.
+Being blocked can be hard, but it’s essential to move forward and focus on positive communication with others.